Nevada-Bioinformatics-Center/NIGMS-UNR-2024_CloudModule/README.md

 ## **Funding**

-This work was fully supported by NIH NIGMS under grant number {GRANT NUMBER}.
+The project described was fully supported by a grant from the _National Institute of General Medical Sciences_ of the _National Institutes of Health_ under Award Number _GM103440_

 ## **License for Data**